Lefty Sheehan: Remembering a WW II Hero

 By the mid-1940s, the German Luftwaffe was less threatening, according to my research, so Lefty’s plane was probably taken down by German flak.
 Fired from ground-based guns exploding shells produced flying metal shrapnel in all directions often hitting planes like B-17s — which flew in formation and its shell wasn’t impenetrable.

-The overall bombing mission for Lefty’s crew that day was to take out Germany’s essential oil production network and end The Third Reich’s war-making ability.
+The overall bombing mission for Lefty’s crew that day was to attack Germany’s essential oil production network and end The Third Reich’s war-making ability.
 Over a two-year period Allied B-17s dropped tens of thousands of tons of bombs — this was the sole mission of the 8th Air Force — and destroyed the German military’s ability to move.
-Targets included oil factories, refineries, rail links and other strategic industrial points.
+Targets included oil factories, refineries, rail links and other strategic industrial locations.

 The carpet-bombing air raids on German industry took an awful toll, though – more than 900 B-17s were lost along with nearly 10,000 airmen being killed, wounded or captured.